hpcleuven/VscDocumentation/source/antwerp/remote_visualization_uantwerp.rst

--  A not-so-good alternative is to use the Apple Screen Sharing feature which is available through the Finder (command-K key combination) or Safari (URL bar) by specifying the server as a URL starting with svn://.
+-  A not-so-good alternative is to use the Apple Screen Sharing feature which is available through the Finder (command-K key combination) or Safari (URL bar) by specifying the server as a URL starting with vnc://.
+You also have to use the port number on the local host to access the screen rather than the screen number.
+   The port number is 5900 + the number of the VNC server if you follow the scheme below to start an application in a VNC session.
+So the full URL will be ``vnc://localhost:5901`` for VNC server 1.
    This VNC client is considerably slower though than the TurboVNC client, partly because it doesn't support some of the TurboVNC-specific compression algorithms.